GENI-NSF/geni-tools/README-omni.txt

 Sample usage:
  * Basic allocation of resources at one AM into myslice `omni.py -V 3 -a http://myaggregate/url allocate myslice my-request-rspec.xml`
  * Allocate resources on two AMs, requesting a specific sliver end time, saving results into specifically named files (that include an AM name calculated from the AM URL),and using the slice credential saved in the given file:
+{{{
-   `omni.py -V 3 -a http://myaggregate/url -a http://myother/aggregate \
+     omni.py -V 3 -a http://myaggregate/url -a http://myother/aggregate \
    	       --end-time 20120909 \
 	       -o --outputfile myslice-manifest-%a.json \
 	       --slicecredfile mysaved-myslice-slicecred.xml \
-	       allocate myslice my-request-rspec.xml`
+	       allocate myslice my-request-rspec.xml
+}}}

 Clients must `renew` or `provision` slivers before the expiration time (given in the struct returned from `allocate`), or the aggregate will automatically delete them.